-Organizational Staffing Structure for SMATS in FY 2019
+Organizational Staffing Structure for SMATS in FY 2020

 The staffing in this document reflects the hiring of a new executive director in November 2017.
 That position was vacant since the end of February of 2017.
-SMATS staff for FY 2019 will be the same as last year with 3 full time employees, since it is currently the staffing situation for SMATS in FY 18.
-During FY 19 the staff could be drastically different with staff changes and adding interns for specific work items.
+For FY 19 UWP SMATS staff was similar to previous years with 3 full time employees (FTE).
+SMATS staff for FY 2020 will be drastically different with staff changes and adding interns for specific work items.